Krishnaelectrovoltz/PLC-Spindle-Coolant-Controller/README.md

 ## **Project Overview**

 This project features a PLC-based control system for managing a spindle, coolant, and lamp using Simatic Manager.
-The system operates in two modes-auto and manual-providing flexibility in machine control.
+The system operates in two modes- auto and manual , providing flexibility in machine control.
 It also includes an emergency button for safety.

 ## **Features**